 Pricing: Free plan available.
 Paid plans start at $6/user/month, with discounts for annual billing available.

 GitBook is a knowledge management tool specifically designed for software teams.
-It links seamlessly with GitHub, allowing you to pull markdown files and add them to your documents automatically.
+It links seamlessly with GitHub for easy project management, allowing you to pull markdown files and add them to your documents automatically.

-You can use GitBook for internal and external technical document sharing to keep all your information and files in one place.
+You can use GitBook for internal and external technical document sharing to keep all your software projects, information and files in one place.

-Although GitBook doesn’t have many collaboration features that other tools on this list have, its connection with GitHub makes it an easy choice for developer-heavy teams already familiar with the platform.
+Although GitBook doesn’t have many collaboration features that other tools on this list have, its connection with GitHub makes it an easy choice for software developers and developer-heavy teams already familiar with the platform.

 - Integrates with popular platforms like Jira, Slack and Google Analytics.